Oungseik/nvim-config/README.md

 ## Usage

 Run this command to clone this repo to `~/.config/nvim` directory. `~` means non-root user home directory.
-After clone this repository, open the neovim and run `PackerSync` to install.
+After clone this repository, open the neovim and run `PackerSync` and `PackerUpdate` to install.

 ```bash